mahyuddin/pharostesbed/trunk/Proteus3/Traxxas/MCU/README.txt

    and 0 degree steering angle.

  - EncoderTest: spins the wheel slowly while sending the encoder values over the serial port.
-Be sure to the rear wheels are elevated when running this!
+Be sure the rear wheels are elevated when running this!

  - SpeedSteeringManualControl: allows user to manually control the speed